 One of the mysteries of the English language finally explained.

-A vote sent in by post rather than cast in person.
+A vote sent in by mail rather than cast in person; an absentee ballot.

 - ‘There have been predictions that the total number of postal votes cast in this election could reach six million from a 26m turnout.’

 - ‘People who don't want to use the technology can still send a postal vote.’

 - ‘The large number of postal votes expected to be cast in the election, means many voters may soon be marking their ballot papers.’

 - ‘Suddenly the very integrity of the ballot is in question, with six million postal votes being cast, with totally inadequate precautions to prevent fraud.’